Nate Lowe Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.83 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.82).

-- The lefty last pitched on Wednesday against the Los Angeles Dodgers, when he tossed 3 2/3 innings, allowing four earned runs while giving up one hit.
+- The left-hander's most recent appearance was on Friday against the Los Angeles Dodgers, when he went five innings, surrendering two earned runs while allowing six hits.

-- In 25 games this season, the 25-year-old has amassed an ERA of 6.52, with 9.1 strikeouts per nine innings.
-Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.